Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 Click here for Virginia’s general facilities policies.

-Screening areas will be located at all entrances to Scott Stadium and John Paul Jones Arena.
+Screening areas are located at all entrances to Scott Stadium and John Paul Jones Arena.
 All those in attendance – from fans to game day staff – will be required to pass through the security checkpoints in an effort to enhance security at the venue’s events.

 When will the venue doors open?